JNicolas45/2338-FOLDER/TestReport.md

 #### Hardware Configuration

-Originally i ran the game on low settings and would swtich it to HIGH settings time to time to see if anything else would occur.
+Originally i ran the game on low settings and would swtich it to HIGH settings time to time to see if anything major would occur.

 ### Recommendation

-(Paragraphs)
+(One of the biggest recommendations was the addition of more weapons and such but over the course of the past years and even now the game has been getting update after update adding new surprises such as new weapons and outfits.
+This is further suppourted with mods from the Steam Workshop.)
+In the beggining of the game without surgarcoating anything: You're going to suck, and it seems unfair for player but as with every game you got to suck in order to get good.
+Was oringally recommending a difficult tweak near the beggining of the game but that suggestion was scrapped as you have to learn to adapt if you want to survive, keep at it and you'll be a God eventually with the skills you've invested.
 * Very technical summary of the results and where things can be improved or what course of action the game should take as a result of the testing.